Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

 In the following we consider $Z/\gamma^*$ production and leptonic decay at the LHC.
 We present resummed predictions at NLL+NLO, NNLL+NNLO and N$^3$LL+N$^3$LO accuracy, matching our computation with the fixed-order results at large-$q_T$ respectively at LO, NLO and NNLO.
-The hadronic cross section is obtained by convoluting the partonic cross section in Eq.(2) with the parton densities functions (PDFs) from the NNPDF3.1 set\,\cite{Ball:2017nwa} at NNLO with $\as(m_Z^2)=0.118$ where we have evaluated $\as(\mu_R^2)$ at $(n\!+\!1)$-loop order at N$^n$LL+N$^n$LO accuracy.
+The hadronic cross section is obtained by convoluting the partonic cross section in Eq.\,(\ref{partXS2}) with the parton densities functions (PDFs) from the NNPDF3.1 set\,\cite{Ball:2017nwa} at NNLO with $\as(m_Z^2)=0.118$ where we have evaluated $\as(\mu_R^2)$ at $(n\!+\!1)$-loop order at N$^n$LL+N$^n$LO accuracy.
+In the case of $Z$ production, because of the axial coupling, additional Feynman diagrams with quark loops contribute to the cross-section at $\mathcal{O}(\alpha_S^2)$ and $\mathcal{O}(\alpha_S^3)$.
+Their contribution cancels out for each isospin multiplet when massless quarks are considered.
+The effect of a finite top-quark mass in the third generation has been considered and found extremely small at $\mathcal{O}(\alpha_S^2)$\,\cite{Dicus:1985wx,Gonsalves:1989ar} while the finite mass top-quark contribution at $\mathcal{O}(\alpha_S^3)$ remains to be derived\,\cite{Gehrmann:2021ahy}.
+Therefore these contributions have currently been neglected in our calculation.
 We use the so called $G_\mu$ scheme for EW couplings with input parameters $G_F = 1.1663787\times 10^{-5}$~GeV$^{-2}$, $m_Z = 91.1876$~GeV, $\Gamma_Z=2.4952$~GeV, $m_W = 80.379$~GeV.
 Our calculation implements the leptonic decays $Z/\gamma^* \to l^+l^-$ and we include the effects of the $Z/\gamma^*$ interference and of the finite width $\Gamma_Z$ of the $Z$ boson with the corresponding spin correlations and the full dependence on the kinematical variables of final state leptons.
 This allows us to take into account the typical kinematical cuts on final state leptons that are considered in the experimental analysis.
 The resummed calculation at fixed lepton momenta requires a $q_T$-recoil procedure.
-We implement the general procedure described in Ref.\,\cite{Catani:2015vma} which is equivalent to compute the Born level distribution $d{\hat \sigma}^{(0)}/d{\bomega}$ of Eq.~(\ref{resum}) in the Collins--Soper rest frame\,\cite{Collins:1977iv}.
+We implement the general procedure described in Ref.\,\cite{Catani:2015vma} which is equivalent to compute the Born level distribution $d{\sigma}^{(0)}$ of Eq.\,(\ref{resum}) in the Collins--Soper rest frame\,\cite{Collins:1977iv}.

 We have applied the resummation formalism to the production of $l^+ l^-$ pairs from $Z/\gamma^*$ decay at the LHC ($\sqrt{s}=13\,$TeV) with the following fiducial cuts: the leptons are required to have transverse momentum $p_T>25\,$GeV, pseudo-rapidity $|\eta|<2.5$ while the lepton pair system, is required to have invariant mass $66<M<116\,$GeV and transverse momentum $q_T<100$~GeV\,\footnote{In order to match with the NNLO numerical results at large-$q_T$ we follow the kinematical selection cuts applied in Ref.\,\cite{Bizon:2019zgf}.}.